 If you already have a contextual internal linking structure in place, all links will have been automatically updated, so that’s one less thing for you to worry about when you migrate your site to HTTPS.

-Updating Scripts to HTTPS
+Updating scripts to HTTPS

 (13:58) There are some instances where a user will access your HTTPS site and Google will alert them that there is ‘insecure content blocked’, despite the fact that it no longer uses HTTP and your domain has the ‘Secure’ icon next to it.
 The reason users are getting this alert is because your site is still trying to run scripts from unauthenticated sources, meaning your HTML code still contains some HTTP content trying to serve within a HTTPS page.

 To resolve this, you need to either test your website and try to detect this badge, or ask your web developer to find any references to HTTP scripts and codes within your website.
-This could be related to something as simple as an external font or social sharing icon which you’ve still got the legacy version of the script for and, as a result, your migration to HTTPS is not yet complete.
+This could be related to something as simple as an external font or social sharing icon that you’ve still got the legacy version of the script for and, as a result, your migration to HTTPS is not yet complete.

 (15:38) Another circumstance in which users may receive the insecure content alert is that Chrome just doesn’t run the insecure script anymore.
 This could stop elements of your website from working at all for certain users, so it’s important to crawl your website and check for these outdated scripts.
-Most of these scripts should have an HTTPS version which you can use, but be prepared to replace them with other scripts entirely.
+Most of these scripts should have an HTTPS version that you can use, but be prepared to replace them with other scripts entirely.

-Updating Google Shopping Data to HTTPS
+Updating Google Shopping data to HTTPS

-(17:21) If your site is an eCommerce store, you may have a feed for your Google Shopping ads which is outputting an XML feed with links to your products and images.
-We would strongly recommend checking that feed to make sure that all of the data is now being output with HTTPS in place.
+(17:21) If your site is an eCommerce store, you may have a feed for your Google Shopping ads, which is outputting an XML feed with links to your products and images.
+We would strongly recommend checking that feed to make sure all of the data is now being output with HTTPS in place.
 Again, all of your HTTP content is now automatically redirecting so they are not going to break your website, but this redirect is essentially adding an unnecessary step to your sales funnel.